 Information bits are encoded using low density parity check (LDPC) coding prior to modulation.
-Comparisons are performed under the same spectral efficiency, such the code rate is halved for QPSK.
+Comparisons are performed under the same spectral efficiency, such that the code rate is halved for QPSK.

 Based on the channel estimate $\widehat{\tilde{H}_k}$, the corresponding effective channel gain and SINR are computed, and the input LLR values at the LDPC decoder are scaled accordingly.
-Specifically, according to Eq.~\eqref{eq:r[m]} with Prop.~\ref{lem:SINR}, Eq.~\eqref{eq:rR[m]} with Prop.~\ref{lem:SINR_BPSK}, and Eq.~\eqref{eq:rtilde2[l]} with Prop.~\ref{lem:SINR_RO-QPSK}, we have
+Specifically, according to Eq.~\eqref{eq:r[m]} of Prop.~\ref{lem:SINR}, Eq.~\eqref{eq:rR[m]} of Prop.~\ref{lem:SINR_BPSK}, and Eq.~\eqref{eq:rtilde2[l]} of Prop.~\ref{lem:SINR_RO-QPSK}, we have

 for QPSK, $\pi/2$-BPSK, and RO-QPSK, respectively.
 Finally, LDPC decoding with 4 iterations is applied.